SueMottet/Belly_button_bacteria/README.md

 # Belly_button_bacteria
-This is analysis provide a a dashboard with three graphs of belly button bacteria.
+This is analysis provides a web page dashboard with three graphs of belly button bacteria.

 Software: Javascript